hughfuchsen/creative_coding_blog/posts/post1.md

 by reading the above list, one can correctly assume that i have cultivated an affinity for isometric art. isometric art is a drawing or illustration style that makes two-dimensional figures appear three dimensional. in a three dimensional game design such as *untitled goose*, *the sims* and *animal crossing*, the concept of isometric art remains, as any point-perspective in the three-d art is eliminated. growing up with limited access to video games, i started out just (mostly) playing old-school titles that did not belong to three-d platforms like the *nintendo sixty-four*. as much as i love and appreciate playing three-d games, my current drive to create isometric worlds comes from this limitation that i was presented with as a smaller boy.

-so that is a glimpse of seed that germinated into my passion for the gargantuan pursuit of game design.
+so that is a glimpse of seed that germinated into my passion for the gargantuan pursuit of game design. :joy: